 Despite their quirky and comical nature, hornbills are in trouble.
 Habitat destruction and hunting are the biggest threats to hornbills, and it is believed that there are only 120 pairs of Visayan wrinkled hornbills Aceros waldeni and fewer than 20 pairs of Sulu hornbills Anthracoceros montari left in the world.
 The Sulu hornbill's tiny population is limited to one island in the Philippines (Tawitawi), and military activity there makes conservation difficult.
 Other threats for hornbills include introduced species such as feral goats, which are preventing forest regeneration by eating new growth.

-San Diego Zoo Global is actively involved in conservation programs for hornbills.
-One is a feather exchange program: participating zoos gather molted tail feathers from great and rhinoceros hornbills in their collections and ship the feathers to indigenous people in southeast Asia for use in ceremonial costumes.
+San Diego Zoo Wildlife Alliance is actively involved in conservation programs for hornbills.
+One is a feather exchange program: participating zoos gather molted tail feathers from great and rhinoceros hornbills in their care and ship the feathers to Indigenous people in southeast Asia for use in ceremonial costumes.
 Lost collections of tribal feathers can also be replaced.
 The primary aim is to reduce hunting hornbills for this commodity and reduce depletion of their populations.
 In South Africa, we are working with the Mabula Ground Hornbill Project where we have helped with training staff in incubation and chick-rearing techniques, based on our experience with California condors.
 We have also provided tracking and photography equipment, as well as hand puppets to raise chicks.

 Another conservation effort is the Hornbill Adopt-A-Nest program, developed by the Hornbill Research Foundation and being implemented in Thailand.
-This project helps employ local people, who previously earned money by poaching and selling hornbill chicks stolen from nests, as nest guardians, protecting hornbill nests from illegal logging and collecting research data on the birds.
-This assists conservation efforts and also provides income and education in the local areas.
+This project helps employ local people, who may have previously earned money by poaching and selling hornbill chicks stolen from nests, as nest guardians, protecting hornbill nests from illegal logging and collecting data on the birds.
+This assists conservation efforts and also provides income and education opportunities.
 You can adopt a hornbill nest, too!
 Each year you receive a report on the nesting activity from the pair of hornbills you’ve adopted.